rohan-varma/activity-suggestor-cs130/NOTES.md

 *Q: How does the randomization algorithm work?*

-Google Places requests return locations ranked either by prominence or by proximity, which probably means we also have to
+Google Places returns locations ranked either by prominence or by proximity, which probably means we also have to

 (Also Google has a 1000 queries/day limit for the free account.)

-Is this scalable?
+<s>Is this scalable?</s> (Who cares? loly)

 Also: yelp for reviews??